Destfolk/SPI-UART-Bidirectional-Bridge/README.md

 slave => "01" for MISO

-once start is toggoled to '1', the code keep sending data given you provide inputs
+once start is toggled to '1', the code keep sending data given you provide inputs